quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 :scale: 12%
 :name: SUN_fusiontrees
 ```
-Using these to directly construct the corresponding symmetric tensor map is much simpler than going through the explicit projection procedure using Clebsch-Gordan coefficients.
+Using these to directly construct the corresponding symmetric `TensorMap` is much simpler than going through the explicit projection procedure using Clebsch-Gordan coefficients.

 For the particular example of $\mathrm{SU}(3)$, the generators are given by $T^k = \frac{1}{2} \lambda^k$ , where $\lambda^k$ are the [Gell-Mann matrices](https://en.wikipedia.org/wiki/Clebsch%E2%80%93Gordan_coefficients_for_SU(3)#Generators_of_the_Lie_algebra).
 Each irrep can be labeled as $l = D(p,q)$ where $p$ and $q$ are refered to as the *Dynkin labels*.
 The eigenvalue of the quadratic Casimir for a given irrep is given by [Freudenthal's formula](https://en.wikipedia.org/wiki/Weyl_character_formula#Freudenthal's_formula),
 ```{math}